input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

   remote address, which is ascertained after the initial handshake between nodes.

 * Local roots should not be greater than the `TargetNumberOfKnownPeers`.
-  If they are they will get clamped to the limit.
+  If they are, they will get clamped to the limit.

 Your __block-producing__ node must __ONLY__ talk to your __relay nodes__, and the relay node should talk to other relay nodes in the network.